Disclaimer: Affiliate links are used in this blog post. Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 Named after the Vietnamese phrase meaning raucous and noisy, sisters Vanessa and Kim Pham co-founded Omsom as a tribute to their heritage and childhood.
 Daughters of Vietnamese refugees who, like many Asians, grew up with food as the ultimate love language.
 Celebrating Asian flavors, stories, and communities, Omsom currently sells Southeast and East Asian flavor starter packs, made in collaboration with prominent Asian-American chefs across the U.S. 30-minute meals take a new delicious twist with Omsom in your cooking arsenal.
 Give this new brand some love by ordering through their website, omsom.com.

 To celebrate Women’s History Month, we’re here to show support for women-owned businesses, minority women-owned businesses, black women business owners, and everything in between.
 We hope you do the same.

 At Ruoom, our motto here is: We Make Room for You Here.
-As a woman-led, woman co-founded tech startup, we’re here to make room for all budding women entrepreneurs out there that want to create their dream company, start something new or take a chance and work to make something of it.
+As a woman-led, woman co-founded tech startup, we’re here to make room for female entrepreneurship for many, many more years.
 To the strong, fearless, told-you’re-bossy, eager, overly ambitious, caring, putting-others-before-them, wonderful women business leaders: There’s room for you everywhere.
 Remember that.